mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 | `FLBClassicFN`                        | An environment variable approach to specifying a single file to convert. |
 | `FLB_IDIOMATICFORM`                   | When set to true the Kubernetes idiomatic form is adopted for the attribute names e.g. `aMetric` rather than `a_metric` |

+# Other Info

+#### JavaDoc

+For those interested in seeing the implementation details, we have generated JavaDoc for everything in the utility - makes for slightly easier reading.
+With the JavaDoc we've created a script file so you can see exactly how we've generated the doc and repeat the process.

 ## Supporting this project